Las armas y las letras: Late Spanish Golden Age

+Don Quixote makes an exception with firearms, which he considers an evil invention for their power to easily kill a knight from afar.
+This opinion is shared again by several writers of the Renaissance, when firearms and artillery were making an impression.
+It is debated whether Cervantes himself shared this idea or only gave it to the archaic-minded Don Quixote for the sake of narrative coherence, as Cervantes served precisely as an arquebusier in his military career, which included pointedly Lepanto, a victory achieved through superiority in firearms.
+The work also shows an impeccable knowledge of the last advances in firearms of his time.

-Consequently with his idea of fighting for peace, Don Quixote sees no merit in feats and glory, instead emphasizing the soldier's usual poverty and suffering in the course of his duty.
-Cervantes develops also the union of arms and letters in another of this work, desarrolla también la unión de las letras y las armas en otro de sus trabajos, su obra póstuma Los trabajos de Persiles y Sigismunda, where he claims the best soldiers are these coming from intellectual backgrounds.
+Cervantes develops also the union of arms and letters in another of his works, his posthumours novel Los trabajos de Persiles y Sigismunda, where he claims the best soldiers are these coming from intellectual backgrounds.

 In 1634, Francisco Cascales profiled scholarship as a worthy pursuit for nobility, just like weapons.
 In the same age, Baltasar Gracián considered the city of Madrid, made imperial capital in 1561, an "august stage of the arms and the letters".
 Although without taking arms personally, instead serving as a military chaplain, Gracián participated actively in the 1640 Reapers' War, which also saw the participation of Portuguese soldier and writer Francisco Manuel de Melo.